djcunningham0/fastapi_flask_tutorial/README.md

 If you have suggestions for better ways to implement any of the functionality using FastAPI, feel free to open an issue and/or submit a pull request.
 Code should be simple and beginner-friendly.
+Please ensure that all tests pass and new tests are written for any new functionality before submitting a PR.